bionetslab/grn-benchmark/src/dgca-cli-tool/README.md

    ```bash
    Rscript dgca.R --input_file_1 ./data/BRCA_normal.tsv --input_file_2 ./data/BRCA_tumor.tsv --output_path ./data
    ```
+## Commands for Running with Reference Datasets:

+To Run the DGCA tool with Reference Datasets, follow the instructions [here](ref_data_execution.md).
+Be sure of that, you are in dgca-cli-tool directory.

 ## Parameters
 - `--input_file_1`: Path to the TSV file containing gene expression data for the first condition.